unm-historiography/metahistory/essays/medieval/byzantinehistoriography.md

  After the Procopian period, and between the next period to discuss, there is less historiographical content to be discussed.
 However, despite the sparseness, generally, of historical writing at this time, there is one figure whom is to be discussed is the Emperor Constantine VII Porphyrogenitus (Κωνσταντῖνος Πορφυρογέννητος).

+   {% include figure.html
+  class="right"
+  width="50%"
+  caption="Constantine VII is called Porphyrogenitus, denoting that he was born while his parents reigned." image-url="Constantine_VII_Porphyrogenitus.jpg" source-url="https://en.wikipedia.org/wiki/Constantine_VII#/media/File:Constantine_VII_Porphyrogenitus.jpg"
+%}

  Constantine VII is significant in that as historical writing in Byzantium had waned, he had commissioned the assembly of a fifty-three subject collection of the works of Greek authors spanning back to the ancient period.
 According to G. L. Huxley, "The scholarship of Constantine and of those who worked at his direction was... encyclopaedic: their main purpose was to preserve the learning of the past by making it more accessible."
 Furthermore, Huxley credits Constantine VII with preserving "numerous fragments of a universal history by Nikolaos of Damascus, the court historian of Herod the Great", as well as the work of otherwise lost or unknown historians such as Menander Protector.
 The preservation of the latter work, called *Excerpta de legationibus* or the "Excerpts on Embassies", are according once again to Huxley, "sources of worth for the diplomatic history of sixth-century Byzantium."

-  {% include figure.html
-  class="right"
-  width="100%"
-  caption="Constantine VII is called Porphyrogenitus, denoting that he was born while his parents reigned." image-url="Constantine_VII_Porphyrogenitus.jpg" source-url="https://en.wikipedia.org/wiki/Constantine_VII#/media/File:Constantine_VII_Porphyrogenitus.jpg"
-%}

  ## The Comnenian/Polaiologan Era